PacificBiosciences/sawfish/docs/user_guide.md

 ## Other usage details

-### Analyzing CNV/Large variants only
+### Faster analysis for CNV/Large variants only

-Sawfish has an option to run selecting for large-scale breakpoint events and CNVs only by adding the `--disable-small-indels` flag in the discover step of every sample.
-In this mode all CNVs and non-indel SVs will be retained as well as large scale breakpoint-based deletions and duplications.
-Not that this mode is based on calling mechanism rather than a strict size cutoff, but in general all content above ~10kb should still be present in this mode.
-This is an experimental feature, meaning that the exact behavior of this mode may change in the future based on user feedback, but in general when running with this option sawfish can be thought of as a breakpoint-enhanced CNV caller.
+Sawfish has a faster CNV-focused mode which can be enabled by using the `--fast-cnv-mode` flag in the discover step of every sample.
+With this setting, sawfish analyzes only the larger-scale SV breakpoint evidence that could be useful to improve CNV/large-variant accuracy, together with the depth-based CNV analysis which would be run regardless of the mode setting.
+Smaller assembly regions are skipped, which will remove all insertions and most breakpoint-based deletions below about 1kb.

 ### Determinism